FePhyFoFum/PyPHLAWD/docs/scripts.md

 EX: `sh compile_cython.sh`

--`change_id_to_ncbi_fasta.py` This will allow you to change names in a user input fasta file with a list of given names.
+-`change_id_to_name_fasta.py ` This will allow you to change names in a user input fasta file with a list of given names.
 The input is a tab delimited file containing the current names in the first column and the names to be replaced with in the second.

-EX: `python change_id_to_ncbi_fasta.py Table.tsv InputFasta.fa OutputFile`
+EX: `python change_id_to_name_fasta.py Table.tsv InputFasta.fa OutputFile`

+-`change_ncbi_to_name_tre_fromlist.py` Change the names on a tree.
+This will allow you to switch the names from ncbi to species file.
+The table should be tab delimited.

+EX: `python change_ncbi_to_name_tre_fromlist.py Table.tsv Tree.tre OutTree.tre

+-`get_len_seq_summary.py` This program will summarize the length to standard out of every fasta sequence in a file.

+EX: `python get_len_seq_summary.py FASTA`

 -`cut_long_internal_branches.py` This program will allow the user to split clades connect by a branch of a designated length.
 This is intended to divide clusters that have brought together based upon misidentified orthology.
 The user specifies a branch length cutoff and the number